AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-api-content-fragments.md

 ### Supporting packages {#supporting-packages}

-To simplify the setup of a GraphQL endpoint, Adobe provides the [GraphQL Sample Project](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html?package=%2Fcontent%2Fsoftware-distribution%2Fen%2Fdetails.html%2Fcontent%2Fdam%2Faemcloud%2Fpublic%2Faem-graphql%2Fgraphql-sample.zip) package.
+To simplify the setup of a GraphQL endpoint, Adobe provides the [GraphQL Sample Project (2021.3)](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html?package=/content/software-distribution/en/details.html/content/dam/aemcloud/public/aem-graphql/graphql-sample1.zip) package.

 This archive contains both [the required additional configuration](#additional-configurations-graphql-endpoint) and [the GraphQL endpoint](#enabling-graphql-endpoint).
 If installed on a plain AEM instance, it will expose a fully working GraphQL endpoint at `/content/cq:graphql/global/endpoint`.